adlnet/xAPI-Spec/xAPI-Data.md

 ###### Requirements

 * For requirements pertaining to the Timestamp data type, see [ISO 8601 Timestamps](#timestamps) below.
-* The stored property MUST be set by the LRS; An LRS SHOULD validate and then overwrite any value currently in the stored property of a Statement it receives.
+* The stored property MUST be set by the LRS; An LRS SHOULD validate and then MUST overwrite any value currently in the stored property of a Statement it receives.
 * The stored property SHOULD be the current or a past time.